WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step3-image-19.png" />

 6. **Select** the "Free" service plan.
-7. **Select** the "CREATE" button.
+7. **Select** the "Create" button.
 You receive a message that the service is being created and that it may take a few minutes.
 The message will disappear and you will be taken to the services dashboard of your Bluemix account.

 <img src="./media/Step3-image-20.png" />